mozilla/firefox-translations-training/docs/training-guide.md

   Currently we support automatic donwloading only for [news crawl](https://data.statmt.org/news-crawl/)
 - Availability of [bicleaner-ai models](https://github.com/bitextor/bicleaner-ai-data/releases)

+Copy the [example config](https://github.com/mozilla/firefox-translations-training/tree/main/configs/tc.prod.yml) from the `/configs` directory to modify.

-Set the language pair and a name of the experiment in the config:
+Then change the language pair and the name of the experiment:
 ```
 experiment:
   name: test-quality